gemini-testing/gemini/doc/tests.md

 * `changeOrientation()` — change orientation on touch enabled device (from `PORTRAIT` to `LANDSCAPE` and vice versa). :warning: Does not work on mobile emulation.

+* `switchToFrame(frameElement)` — Switch the frame of the browser to another the context of an iframe element

+* `switchToWindow()` — Switches frame of browser back to main window context

 ## Passing a context to tests

 Add `system.ctx` field to your configuration file: